 declared at the fiscal bodies.

 ANC President Liviu Nistoran declared that the list would not be made public, to avoid encouraging their accessing in the following period; however, we will ensure that the access to such websites is blocked.

 Internet providers are obliged to block users' access to the respective websites within 48 hours.
 Failure to block users' access is punishable by fines applied by the Police ranging from 10 000 to 50 000 RON (approx. 2500 - 12500 Euro).

-As revealed by online newspaper Hotnews, the list was copied from a complaint submitted by a person on 28 November that contained 46 websites.
-Until 2008 only nine complaints were received on this law and just one website was blocked for a short period
+revealed by online newspaper Hotnews, the list was copied from a complaint submitted by a person on 28 November that contained 46 websites.
+Until 2008 only nine complaints were received on this law and just one website was blocked for a short period in

 A scanned version list sent to the ISPs became available online at the end of last week on several blogs.
 The list contained a well-known User Generated video-sharing website (220.ro) , another domain name was just a redirect to a .com

 website and a lot of websites hosted on some free hosting accounts based in Romania.

 But the blocking system caused other legal websites to be blocked as well, with no official information on why this was happening.
 It is clear that only part of

 the over 1000 ISPs in the country implemented the measure requested by ANC, according the various reports from users from all over the country.

 The measure to block access to websites via the ISPs was characterised by EDRi-member APTI Romania and

 They concluded that the present measure is just a censorship act, without providing any benefits to the a Safer Internet for children.